 Previously known as the Chemin de fer du Vivarais or Train du Viverais, this is one of the most popular tourist attractions in the Ardèche.
 A foresty area in the center of France, the Ardèche is a department in the Auvergne-Rhône-Alpes region, about 55 miles (90 km) from the city of Lyon.

-These old steam trains, using systems dating back 130 years, run along a network of lines constructed around the Vivarais network.
+Today, the train du Viverais is famous for its old steam trains, using systems dating back 130 years to run along a network of lines constructed around the Vivarais network.

 The original train system was closed by the French government in the 1968, when they became obsolete.
 It was taken over by a group of former employees and enthusiasts who put the old steam trains back into action.